dasmiq/passim/README.md

 ```
 Since the dates may be equal, we also include the constraint that the hashed document ids (`uid`) be different.
 Had we not done this, the output would also have included alignments of every document with itself.
 The `uid` field as a hash of the `id` field is always available.
 Note also the SQL inequality operator `<>`.

+By default, passim uses `--filterpairs uid < uid2` to prune comparisons.
+In other words, passim imposes a total order on all documents based on the arbitrary but easily-comparable hashes of document identifiers.

+### passim vs. seriatim

+TODO

 ### Producing Aligned Output

 For the purposes of collating related texts or aligning different transcriptions of the same text, one can produce output using the `--docwise` or `--linewise` flags.
 Each output record in `out.json` or `out.parquet` will then contain a document or line from the right-hand, "target" text, along with information about corresponding passages in the left-hand, "witness" or "source" text.